Mindfulness: Etymology

-Alternative translations
+According to Bryan Levman, "the word incorporates the meaning of 'memory' and 'remembrance' in much of its usage in both the and the [traditional Buddhist] commentary, and [...] without the memory component, the notion of mindfulness cannot be properly understood or applied, as mindfulness requires memory for its effectiveness".

+According to Robert Sharf, originally meant 'to remember', 'to recollect', 'to bear in mind', as in the Vedic tradition of remembering the sacred texts.
+The term also means 'to remember'.

-John D. Dunne says that the translation of sati and smṛti as mindfulness is confusing.
-A number of Buddhist scholars have started trying to establish "retention" as the preferred alternative.
-Bhikkhu Bodhi also describes the meaning of sati as "memory".
+John D. Dunne says that the translation of and as 'mindfulness' is confusing.
+A number of Buddhist scholars have started trying to establish 'retention' as the preferred alternative.
+Bhikkhu Bodhi also describes the meaning of as 'memory'.
 (Note: "The word derives from a verb, sarati, meaning "to remember," and occasionally in Pali sati is still explained in a way that connects it with the idea of memory.
 But when it is used in relation to meditation practice, we have no word in English that precisely captures what it refers to.
 An early translator cleverly drew upon the word mindfulness, which is not even in my dictionary.
 This has served its role admirably, but it does not preserve the connection with memory, sometimes needed to make sense of a passage.)
-The terms sati/smṛti have been translated as:
+(Note: The terms / have been translated as: